novalagung/gorep/README.md

 # gorep

-Simple app to replace imported package name in golang project.
+Simple tools to replace imported package name in golang project.
 Useful to manage a project which deployed into multiple application on one server.

 Please continue reading, you'll understand what is the purpose of this library